-The Board recommends a vote FOR the election of the four nominees proposed for election as directors and FOR ratification of the selection of PricewaterhouseCoopers LLP as VF's independent registered public accounting firm for fiscal 2009.
+Your Board of Directors recommends a vote FOR the election of the persons nominated to serve as directors; FOR the approval of compensation of named executive officers as disclosed in this proxy statement; with regard to the frequency of executive compensation advisory votes, FOR a frequency of every two years; FOR the amendment to VF's By-laws to adopt a majority voting standard for uncontested director elections; and FOR the ratification of the selection of PricewaterhouseCoopers LLP as VF's independent registered public accounting firm for fiscal 2011.
 If any other matters are brought before the Meeting, the proxy holders will vote as recommended by the Board of Directors.
 If no recommendation is given, the proxy holders will vote in their discretion.
 At the date of this proxy statement, we do not know of any other matter to come before the Meeting.
-Persons named as proxy holders on the accompanying form of proxy/voting instruction card are Eric C. Wiseman, President and Chief Executive Officer of VF, and Candace S. Cummings, Vice President - Administration, General Counsel and Secretary of VF.
+Persons named as proxy holders on the accompanying form of proxy/voting instruction card are Eric C. Wiseman, Chairman, President and Chief Executive Officer of VF, and Candace S. Cummings, Vice President - Administration, General Counsel and Secretary of VF.